TestingResearchIllinois/idoft/repo-info/README.md

 ... which are sorted in descending order of number of stars and ascending order of months since last commit to master.

 The latter 2 values will help us in shortlisting a project to fix flaky tests in.
 The chances of your PR getting accepted are higher for a repository that is actively maintained and has a high number of stars.
+This script will only scan URLs that have an empty `Status` column.

 ## To run: